CoAxLab/niphlem/docs/_sources/user_guide.rst.txt

    Variations in breathing rate/volume procedure (borrowed from Verstynen, 2011).

-4.2- Variations in heart rate regressors
+4.2- Variation in heart rate regressors
 ------------------------------------------------------------

-The algorithm for variations in heart rate is as follows:
+The algorithm for variability artifacts from heart rate is as follows:

 1. Computation of the average deviation in inter-event interval (i.e., ms between R-components of the QRS complex), per second,  within a time window centered at each TR.
 Such a time window has been usually taken as 3*TR long (Chang, 2009).
 This operation thus yields a time series at the scanner acquisition time resolution.
 2. Z-score normalization.